IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 When the Incorporate Access Token [ITI-72] transaction is used with a FHIR server, the Resource Server shall declare support for IUA in the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint using the element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) and the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".
 The CodeSystem can be retrieved from the IHE FHIR GitHub repository, [codesystem-IHE_securitytypes.xml](https://github.com/IHE/fhir/blob/master/CodeSystem/codesystem-IHE_securitytypes.xml).

-The Authorization Server may support these grant types (see Section [34.4.1.1 Authorization Grant Types](#34411-authorization-grant-types)):
+The Authorization Server may support these grant types (see [ITI TF-1: 34.4.1.1 Authorization Grant Types](#34411-authorization-grant-types)):

 - *Device Authorization*